-The Apple Watch is getting its next software upgrade with watchOS 6!
-With completely new features added to the Apple Watch for the first time and some changes to some old familiar feature; here's a breakdown of everything new coming in watchOS 6.
+The Apple Watch has its next software upgrade with watchOS 6!
+With completely new features added to the Apple Watch for the first time and some changes to some old familiar feature; here's a breakdown of everything new in watchOS 6.

-Rene Ritchie has been using the Apple Watch since it first launched and wants to share with you the most important new features coming to watchOS 6 when it launches.
+Rene Ritchie has been using the Apple Watch since it first launched and wants to share with you the most important new features in watchOS 6.

 New watch faces!

-Apple is coming with new faces that look great!
+Apple has new faces that look great!
 Some of the newly minted watch faces are:

 - Gradient face